jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 distributed, collaborative solution.

-For instance, some technical issues have historically not been easy to solve, such as e-mail spam, which has lead to reliance on non-technical solutions.
+For instance, some technical issues have historically not been easy to solve, such as e-mail spam, which has led to reliance on non-technical solutions.
-Today, it is becoming increasingly difficult to run your own mail services, essentially forcing many organisations and individuals to employ larger providers.
+Today, it is becoming increasingly difficult to run your own mail services, essentially forcing many organizations and individuals to employ larger providers.
 The issues relate directly to size of entities; no one can afford to disconnect from the largest providers.
 But as a small entity, there is little leverage to convince peer entities or various supporting white/blacklist